Skip to main content

 Viewing, Adding, and Editing Unix Job Details

-Unix job details define how OpCon executes a job on a UNIX agent, including the start image, parameters, environment variables, and failure criteria.
+Unix job details define how OpCon runs a job on a Unix agent, including the start image, parameters, environment variables, and failure criteria.
 These details are configured in the Task Details panel of a Unix master job in Solution Manager.

 To view, add, or edit a Unix job, you must have the required privileges as defined in Required Privileges.